Your garage door opener stopped operating as it should ?

 Your garage door doesn't open all the way

-For example, damaged and rusted rollers can effect this as well.
+- For example, damaged and rusted rollers can effect this as well.
 Rollers that have rust or damage have trouble rolling well.
-Make sure you check them to make sure they are working properly, and replace or lubricate them if needed.
+Check them to verify if they are working properly, and replace or lubricate them if needed.

 03 of 09